-Physical Society, January 27.-Prof. Clifton, president, in the chair.-New Member, Mr. Hugh E. Harrison.-Prof. G. Carey Foster read a paper on the determination of the chm, in which he desoribed the various methods which have been used and proposed in determining the B.A. unit of resistance.
+Physical Society, January 27.-Prof. Clifton, president, in the chair.-New Member, Mr. Hugh E. Harrison.-Prof. G. Carey Foster read a paper on the determination of the chm, in which he described the various methods which have been used and proposed in determining the B.A. unit of resistance.
 He also described a method of his own, proposed in 1874, and recently tried with good results.
 The method consists in balancing the E.M.F. set up in a coil of wire by spinning it in the earth's magnetic field, against the E.M.F. of a battery or other electromotor, in a wire whose resistance is to be determined.
-The two opposing circuits through this wire, R, are composed, the first of the spinning coil and a zero-galvanoscope, and the second of a battery and an absolute galvanometer; these two circuits meeting at the ends of the wire R. The late Mr. Hockin and Prof. Foster find that the best conditions obtain when the resistance of the absolute galvanometer r is equal to R; the resistance of the zero galvanoscope r_2 equal to $\frac{R}{2} + r_3$, and the resistance of the spinning cord, r_3 , many times the battery-resistance, which should be so low as to be practically negligible.
+The two opposing circuits through this wire, R, are composed, the first of the spinning coil and a zero-galvanoscope, and the second of a battery and an absolute galvanometer; these two circuits meeting at the ends of the wire R. The late Mr. Hockin and Prof. Foster find that the best conditions obtain when the resistance of the absolute galvanometer r, is equal to R; the resistance of the zero galvanoscope $r_2$ equal to $\frac{R}{2} + r_3$ , and the resistance of the spinning cord, $r_3$ , many times the battery-resistance, which should be so low as to be practically negligible.
 The E.M.F. of the battery should be double that of the spinning coil.
 Many other conditions had to be attended to, as explained by Prof. Foster.
-With this method, and using a thermo-electric battery giving an E.M.F. of 2'2 volts, the coil was spun at about 1800 revolutions per minute; r was 63 ohms, r2 was 135, r3 was 50, and R was 73 in one, and of 80 in another experiment.
+With this method, and using a thermo-electric battery giving an E.M.F. of 2.2 volts, the coil was spun at about 1800 revolutions per minute; r was 63 ohms, $r_2$ was 135, $r_3$ was 50, and R was 73 in one, and of 80 in another experiment.
 R was made up by coils on a resistance box.
 The ohm was determined by two trials to be 1'003 and '999.
 This general result is so satisfactory that the experiments will be continued with extra precautions.
-Mr. Glazebrook called attention to the remarkable agreement between the results of Lord Rayleigh's figures are for the unit, '9893, '9865, '9868, and Mr. Glazebrook's is '9866, or the mean of Lord Rayleigh's results.
+Mr. Glazebrook called attention to the remarkable agreement between the results of Lord Rayleigh's determinations and his own independent ones.
+Lord Rayleigh's figures are for the unit, '9893, '9865, '9868, and Mr. Glazebrook's is '9866, or the mean of Lord Rayleigh's results.
 He also announced that the Clarendon Laboratory, Cambridge, would soon be in a position to test and certify any resistance coils sent there.-Mr. Walter Baily then read a paper on the spectra formed by curved diffraction gratings.
-In a diffraction grating ruled on a portion of a cylinder, if r is the distance of a point from the centre of the grating, and \theta the radius of curvature of the grating, and \theta an arbitrary constant, a series of curves may be drawn in the plane perpendicular to the lines of the grating having as the general equation
+In a diffraction grating ruled on a portion of a cylinder, if r is the distance of a point from the centre of the grating, and $\theta$ the angle which a line to the point makes with the perpendicular from the centre of the grating, c the radius of curves may be drawn in the plane perpendicular to the lines of the grating having as the general equation

-$$r^{-1}\cos^2\theta = c^{-1}\cos\theta + d^{-1}$$ .
+$r^{-1}\cos^2\theta = c^{-1}\cos\theta + d^{-1}.$